MJ-AHMAD/coxs/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 Documentation

-For detailed documentation, please visit our [Wiki](https://github.com/MJ-AHMAD/trusted-ally/wiki) or check the `/docs` directory.

-## 🗺️ Roadmap

-See our [project roadmap](ROADMAP.md) for planned features and improvements.
+## 📜 Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expectations for participation in our community.

 ## 📄 License